 News and Analysis

-Ex-Im operations are being threatened by a deadline of Sept.
-30, the date by which Congress must re-authorize the bank’s charter.
-As the official export credit agency of the United States, Ex-Im has served 200 exporters in Ohio since 2014, with a combined $1 billion in exports.
-It’s estimated that when Ex-Im activities were recently hobbled due to the lack of a board quorum, U.S. manufacturers lost $119 billion in output, which translated into 80,000 fewer manufacturing jobs in 2016 and 2017 alone.
-8/15/2019
+Ex-Im operations are threatened by a Sept.
+30 deadline by which Congress must re-authorize the bank’s charter.
+(See the NAM’s story here.)
+As the official export credit agency of the United States, Ex-Im has served 200 Ohio exporters — mostly small businesses — since 2014, with a combined $1 billion in exports.
+9/12/2019